algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/user-manual/UserManual-Admin.md

   <img src="images/CheerishProductPage.png" alt="alt text">
 </div>

-### User Roles

-- Regular Users: Full access to product suggestions and pairings
-- Admin Users: Access to the admin panel for product management

 ### Admin Panel

-The Cherish Admin Panel provides a secure and structured interface for managing product-related data within the platform.
-This module enables administrators to perform CRUD operations and control product visibility on the customer-facing website.
+The Cheerish Admin Panel provides a secure and structured interface for managing product-related data within the platform.
+This module enables administrators to perform CRUD operations and control product visibility on the website.

 **Core Functionalities**

-- Product Listing
+- Product Listing:

 Displays product names by category (wine or cheese).
-- Product Editing
+- Product Editing:

 Allows modification of product metadata via a form-based UI.
 Editable fields typically include:
     Name
     Description
     Price
     Image assets
     ...(according to products)
-- Product Deletion
+- Product Deletion:

 Provides the ability to remove a product from the database permanently.
-- Visibility Toggle
+- Visibility Toggle:

 Enables soft-hiding of products without deletion.
-- Search
+- Search:

 Implements real-time search functionality across the products.
-- Add a product
+- Add a product:

 Ability to add new products with linked fields.